 Results: Hindfoot eversion/inversion and forefoot abduction/adduction accounted for 77% of the variance in PT muscle excursion, with small contributions from ankle plantarflexion/dorsiflexion (5.7%) and forefoot plantarflexion/dorsiflexion (1.9%).
 A combined regression equation applied to individual specimens resulted in average errors of less than 2.5 mm.

 Conclusions: This study supports the hypothesis that PT muscle excursion can be estimated using specific foot and ankle kinematic variables.
 Further, these data suggest that hindfoot eversion and forefoot abduction account for most of the variance in PT muscle excursion and are theorized to be important to control clinically altering the length of the posterior tibial muscle.

 Flemister, Adolph S.; Neville, Christopher G.; and Houck, Jeff, "The Relationship Between Ankle, Hindfoot, and Forefoot Position and Posterior Tibial Muscle Excursion" (2007).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 106.